marcel-valdez/algorithms-user-project/README.md

 This project helps the user learn Computer Science fundamentals by asking of him to code methods that must pass tests that specify the behavior of many fundamental algorithms and data structures.

-This project contains the topicss of algorithms and data structures found in the book:
+This project contains the topics of algorithms and data structures found in the book:
 Algorithms 4th Ed by Robert Sedgewick and Kevin Wayne, focusing on the book and the exercises at http://algs4.cs.princeton.edu/home/

 **You are strongly encouraged** to watch the Jedi Factory philosophy, ideas and instructions in this [Google Doc presentation](http://bit.ly/UbsG8O),